List of informally named Mesozoic reptiles: Induszalim

 "Induszalim" is an informal genus of crocodyliform named by M.S.
-Malkani based on fragmentary remains from the Vitakri Formation of Pakistan.
+Malkani based on fragmentary remains found in the Vitakri Formation of Pakistan in 2005.
 The proposed type species, "Induszalim bala", was named in a 2014 conference abstract, rendering this name a nomen nudum.
+A rostrum discovered around 2001 was referred to the theropod dinosaur "Vitakridrinda sulaimani" by Malkani (2006), but it was later referred to "Induszalim" by Malkani (2015a).

 K

 Kaosaurus

 "Kaosaurus" is an informal genus of turtle from Maastrichtian Mt Indamane (Mont In Daman) site in Niger.
 It is described in Michaut (2002), but it is not considered as valid under ICZN rules.
 Michaut described a species of Stratodus ("S. indamanensis") and smaller relative "Ministratodus" from same site, which are also doubtful.

 Khuzdarcroco

 "Khuzdarcroco" is an informal genus of purported mesoeucrocodylians proposed by M.S.
 Malkani in a 2015 conference abstract based on a rib fragment from the Goru Formation of Pakistan.
 The proposed type species is, "Khuzdarcroco zahri".